wenfengzhuo/wenfengzhuo-v3.github.io/_posts/System Design - 2.md

 layout: post
 comments: true
 categories: system-design
-title: System Design - Part 2: Where do we start
+title: System Design - Part 2: Where we start
 ---
 Before we dig into various aspects of system designs, we shall first review and retrospect where we start when asked for designing a system.